NeonGeckoCom/neon-llm-fastchat/README.md

-# NeonAI LLM ChatGPT
+# NeonAI LLM FastChat
-Proxies API calls to ChatGPT.
+Proxies API calls to FastChat.

 ## Request Format
 API requests should include `history`, a list of tuples of strings, and the current